SC-Tech-Program/Author-Kit/SC-reproducibility-initiative.md

 * Review full papers submitted by the SCC teams for publication in the journal special issue, reporting on the results of the efforts to reproduce the challenge benchmark.
-* Work with student teams to assist them in revision of their papers, for a successful final publication of the reports in the special issue.
+* Work with student teams to assist them in revision of their papers, for a successful final publication of the reports in the journal special issue.

 ## Artifact Description / Article Evaluation (AD/AE) Appendix Form